How do I submit my artwork?

 Who will see this artwork?

-Artworks will be exhibited in The Loft at 1650 N. Halsted St. This is a new dedicated Arts and Education Center, which will be accessible to teens, theater patrons, Steppenwolf partners and Steppenwolf staff.
+Artworks will be exhibited in The Loft at 1650 N. Halsted St. This is the new Liz and Eric Lefkofsky Arts and Education Center, which will be accessible to teens, theater patrons, Steppenwolf partners and Steppenwolf staff.

 Are there any restrictions on what the artwork can look like or what it can contain?